philtipping31/PP2---GuessTheLyrics/README.md

 - Add a Login page so a user can create an account and link with a leaderboard to see how they do against other players.
 - Add more questions and different difficulty settings.

-## User Experience

-### First time user visit

-- As a first time user, I want to clearly see what the aim of the quiz is and what it is about.
-- As a first time user, I want to be able to choose when the quiz begins.
-- As a first time user, I want to be able to see what answers I guess correctly and incorrectly.
-- As a first time user, I want to know how many answers I guessed correctly in the form of a score.
-- As a first time user, I want to be able to easily play the quiz again and as many times as I want.

-### Returning User

-- As a returning user, I want to be able to improve my score.

 ## Testing

 ### General